-Historically, Barcelona football club has been a touchstone for Catalan nationality, perhaps never more so than in the Spanish Civil War and the dictatorship of Primo de Rivera a decade earlier.
-With calls for independence now on the rise again, many are again looking to the club to show its support again.
-The modern Barcelona however is less likely to make such overt statements as it did in the past however, and deems it appropriate to react with gestures rather than declarations.
+Historically, Barcelona Football Club has been a touchstone for Catalan nationality, perhaps never more so than in the Spanish Civil War and the dictatorship of Primo de Rivera a decade earlier.
+With calls for independence now on the rise again, many are once more looking to the club to show its support.
+The modern Barcelona however is less likely to make the sort of overt statements that it did in the past however, and deems it appropriate to react with gestures rather than declarations.
 The weekend’s game against the Basques offers an ideal opportunity, especially as today marks the Diada, the Catalan national day.

 Athletic are apparently aware of the plan, and as their red and white striped shirts would logically cause a clash, they too will change strips.
 In an echo of – or was it a lead to – Barcelona’s plan, they will don green shirts, white shorts and red socks.
 The three colours combine to make up the Ikurriña, the Basque flag, with the colours traditionally representing the green fields, the white houses and the red blood of the Basque people.

-Some may think that these sorts of things are small gestures, but Spain has particular history that marks it out as an often uneasy. and sometimes volatile, combination of peoples.
-In such an environment the football clubs seen as the acceptable face of nationalist expression are aware of the commitment needed to the aspirations of not only its members and supporters, but also its region as a whole.
+Some may think that these sorts of things are small gestures, but Spain has particular history that marks it out as an often uneasy. and sometimes volatile combination of peoples.
+In such an environment the football clubs are often seen as the acceptable face of nationalist expression, and are aware of the commitment needed to support the aspirations of not only its members and supporters, but also its region as a whole.
 Athletic have a tradition of only Basque players representing the club for example.

 Politics is often seen as elbowing its way into sport.
 Olympic boycotts and power-broking are unwelcome visitors to the sporting arena.
 In Spain however it is almost impossible to tease apart the two and how they impact on each other.
 When Barcelona play Athletic Bilbao at the weekend, there will be one more example of this.